sethjones348/wods-app/supabase/functions/send-email/README.md

 - `subject`: Email subject
 - `html`: HTML email content
 - `from`: (optional) From address, defaults to "SamFit <noreply@samfit.xyz>"

+**Note**: Make sure to add and verify `samfit.xyz` at https://resend.com/domains before using this function.

 ## Alternative: Using Other Email Services